RMOW launching 10th annual Community Life Survey

 The Resort Municipality of Whistler (RMOW) wants your say in its 10th annual Community Life Survey, which launches next week.

 The phone survey will poll local residents and second homeowners on municipal operations and services as well as general aspects of community life.
-Taken at random, the phone survey runs the week of Jan.
+Conducted through random calls, the phone survey runs the week of Jan.
 17th and will end when 300 full-time residents and 200 part-time residents have been interviewed.

 Last year's survey showed residents continue to be happy with Whistler as a place to live, with 94 per cent of permanent residents saying they were either very or somewhat satisfied, and 98 per cent of second homeowners reporting the same.

-A sticking point for many last year was parking, with only 61 per cent of respondents reporting they were very or somewhat satisfied with parking options in the resort.
+A sticking point for many in the 2016 survey was parking, with only 61 per cent of respondents reporting they were very or somewhat satisfied with parking options in the resort.

-Unsurprisingly, housing remained a concern last year, with 46 per cent of permanent residents calling it the most important issue facing the community — a 21-per-cent jump over the 2015 survey.
+Unsurprisingly, housing remained a concern, with 46 per cent of permanent residents calling it the most important issue facing the community — a 21-per-cent jump over the 2015 survey.

 The numbers were also up when looking at municipal services; there was a 19.5-per-cent increase in satisfaction with the municipal hall building and land development services, while the RMOW's customer service counter saw a 7.5-per-cent rise in satisfaction.